How to Remove WooCommerce Cart Product Links

 Of course, you might not want to give them that choice or perhaps you are adding items automatically to the cart and don’t need that extra piece of navigation to be available.

 A little bit of theme editing is all you need to remove these product links from the cart.
-You’ll need to hire a WordPress developer or WooCommerce expert to handle this for you.

 You can take care of this yourself if you aren’t afraid to learn a bit about the inner workings of WordPress themes.
 We’ll give you a brief rundown of the process of safely adjusting WooCommerce store layouts with code.